-It is submitted by DGVCL that the variation in the approved power purchase cost by the Commission and the actual power purchase cost incurred is on account of various reasons.
-These include, change in the power purchase cost, change in quantum of power purchased, consequent changes in the transmission charges payable and GUVNL cost allocation.
+It is submitted by MGVCL that the variation in the approved cost in Tariff Order and the actual power purchase expenses is on account of various reasons.
+These include, change in cost of power, change in quantum of power purchased, consequent changes in the transmission charges payable and GUVNL cost allocation.